-We are champions for and connect partners to the Tribal Public and Environmental Health Think Tank, a work group composed of professionals with diverse backgrounds in tribal public and environmental health.
-The TPEH Think Tank is focused on working to promote tribal public and environmental health, establishing priorities in the field, building partnerships and providing a voice for the communities they serve.
+We are champions for and connect partners to the Tribal Public and Environmental Health Think Tank, a group composed of professionals with diverse backgrounds in tribal public and environmental health.
+The Think Tank is focused on increasing education and awareness of the unique public and environmental health challenges faced by tribal communities, and achieving improvements to these issues.

-Driven to empower and improve the wellbeing of the Oglala Lakota people of Pine Ridge Reservation, Oglala-led non-profit Thunder Valley Community Development Corporation initiated a community-led design process asking residents to dream up what their ideal community would look like.
-Through community meetings, residents expressed a desire for quality affordable housing, economic opportunities, and access to nutritious foods and community cultural spaces.
+- Nurturing Home: Empowering a Lakota Community on Pine Ridge Reservation (PDF): Driven to empower and improve the wellbeing of the Oglala Lakota people of Pine Ridge Reservation, Oglala-led nonprofit Thunder Valley Community Development Corporation initiated a community-led design process.
 Through diverse partnerships and innovative programs, this dream is becoming a reality.

 Questions?
 Please contact Ivana Castellanos.